Alcohol and Other Drug Abuse Counselor Requirements in Illinois

 Certified Supervisor Alcohol and Other Drug Abuse Counselor (CSADC) Requirements

-An addiction counselor can be certified as a supervisor without a college degree, but must first hold the CRADC credential.
-The counselor will need 350 hours of qualifying education.
-The certification board requires five years of recent experience, at least two spent performing supervisory duties.
-A candidate will need to pass three examinations before earning this credential: the state-specific examination, the IC&RC ADC Examination, and the IC&RC Supervisor (CS) Examination.
+An addiction counselor can be certified as a supervisor without a college degree but must first hold the CRADC credential.
+To qualify for the CSADC credential, you must have 350 hours of qualifying education; five years of recent experience, with at least two spent performing supervisory duties; and a passing score on the following examinations: the state-specific examination, the IC&RC ADC Examination, and the IC&RC Supervisor (CS) Examination.

 Certified Advanced Alcohol and Other Drug Abuse Counselor (CAADC) Requirements